DataDog/documentation/content/en/security_platform/detection_rules/_index.md

 {{< img src="security_platform/security_monitoring/detection_rules/rule_type_filter.png" alt="Filtering by rule type, such as a log detection or cloud configuration, in Datadog" >}}

 You can also filter by facets such as `source` and `severity` to help when investigating and triaging incoming issues.
-To include all facets within a category in search again, hover a value in the panel and click **all**.
+To include all facets within a category in search again, hover your mouse over a value in the panel and click **all**.

 **Note**: By default, all facets are selected.